mobingilabs/docs/README.md

 ## Wave permissions

 The following table lists the permissions supported under RBAC for Wave.
-Wave permissions belongs to the `wave` namespace.
+Wave permissions belong to the `wave` namespace.

 | Permission | Description |
 | :--- | :--- |